fmaymone/timeslot-api/doc/api/v1/slots/remove_slot_from_multiple_slotgroups.markdown

 ### DELETE /v1/slots/:id/slotgroups

-Send an array of slotGroup UUIDs and the slot will be added to those slotGroups.
+Send an array of slotGroup UUIDs and the slot will be removed from those slotGroups.

 returns 404 if ID is invalid